ZipperSys/ZipperSys/README.md

 I have a lot of projects that I've worked on but the ones I've had most fun on are the repos pinned below.

 **Fun Facts**:
-  - My favorite game is
+  - My favorite game is Marvel Rivals
   - I love zero sugar soda
+  - My favorite superhero is Spider-Man
   - **Hobbies**: Magic the Gathering, anime, reading, video games, art
 <!--
 **ZipperSys/ZipperSys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.